 Under normal circumstances, the communicated list of eligible students should be sent via e-mail to CSEF@usc.edu.
 For cases in which this is not feasible (and hence involving persons who are probably not reading this Web page) the preferred method of transmitting the list will have been agreed upon in advance by phone.
 Otherwise, see Communicating with the Fair.

-The California State Science Fair has as one of its goals the promotion of the best science projects in the State.
+The California Science & Engineering Fair has as one of its goals the promotion of the best science projects in the State.
 In furtherance of this goal, we have a very few regulations concerning our affiliates: